bartificer/programming-by-stealth/docs/tidbit6.md

 ### Globally Loaded Modules (to Handle Peer Dependencies)

 Some third party code is not intended to be used alone, but to augment another piece of code.
-For example, I used two Bootstrap plugins on this site, TO DO to provide the date & time pickers, and TO DO to provide the auto-complete functionality on the timezone text box.
+For example, I used two Bootstrap plugins on this site, [Tempus Dominus](https://getdatepicker.com/5-4/) to provide the date & time pickers, and [Bootstrap 4 Autocomplete](bootstrap-4-autocomplete) to provide the auto-complete functionality on the timezone text box.

 When using CDNs you simply add the tag to import the plugin after the tag(s) to import the code its extending.
 When using pure NodeJS code the plugin will list the thing it extends as a *peer dependency*, meaning it expects you to install the extended code into your package as a dependency.
 This is a simple and painless process, but things get a little messier when you try to bundle code with peer dependencies!